tinashdj/Tableau-Project/SaaS Cohort Analysis.md

 - The increment peaked in Oct-Nov 2010.

-- There’s drop on Jan 2010 to Feb 2010 cohort and so on
+- There’s drop on Jan 2010 to Feb 2010 cohort and so on.

 - The possible reason the explain this is because: